 Want to get involved in a neighborhood community service project?
-These programs are geared towards helping elderly and physically-limited residents throughout the Fort Collins community.
+These programs are geared towards helping elderly and physicallylimited residents throughout the Fort Collins community.
 We encourage you to sign up for these volunteer opportunities as they help give students positive attention and appreciation from the Fort Collins community.
 Call Off-Campus Life for more information: (970) 491-2248.

-STUDENT LEADERSHIP, INVOLVEMENT & COMMUNITY ENGAGEMENT (SLICE)

-SLICE offers leadership development, involvement and community engagement programs for all CSU students.
-SLICE brings together student organizations, student leaders and student volunteers under one umbrella, making our community a vibrant place to live and learn.
+STUDENT LEADERSHIP, INVOLVEMENT & COMMUNITY ENGAGEMENT (SLICE) SLICE offers leadership development, involvement and community engagement programs for all CSU students.
+SLiCE brings together student organizations, student leaders and student volunteers under one umbrella, making our community a vibrant place to live and learn.
 Think Big.
 Get Involved.
 Do Something CSU!
-Visit their office in the Lory Student Center 210, check out their website at slice.colostate.edu or call at (970) 491-1682 disciplines and passions.
-Find a complete list of organizations, contact information, organization events and more information visit RamLink at ramlink.colostate.edu.
+Visit their office in 210 Lory Student Center, check out their website at slice.colostate.edu or call at (970) 491-1682.